-- previously passed.
-This is to ensure candidates' clinical competences still meet the requirements of the programme and the GDC 's Preparing for Practice. - (m) Stage Merits and Distinctions are awarded in order to recognise excellence in Stage Examinations and can only be awarded on the first attempt at an examination.
-Students achieving stage Merits and Distinctions awarded points which may contribute towards the award of BDS with Honours.
-In any Stage Examination, a Distinction is equivalent to 3 points and a Merit to 1 point. - (n) Candidates may be awarded BDS with Honours if they achieve the following criteria; - Achieve 6 points in total across all Stage examinations (Stages 1-5) with at least ONE overall merit in BOTH the Academic and Clinical sections of Final (Stage 5) BDS.
+- (m) Candidates who are resitting or are returning after interruption of study may be required by the Board of Examiners to retake and pass clinical and pre-clinical (INCCA) assessments that they may have previously passed.
+This is to ensure candidates' clinical competences still meet the requirements of the programme and the GDC 's Preparing for Practice. - (n) Stage Merits and Distinctions are awarded in order to recognise excellence in Stage Examinations and can only be awarded on the first attempt at an examination.
+Stage Merits and Distinctions result in the award of points which may contribute towards the award of BDS with Honours.
+In any Stage Examination, a Distinction is equivalent to 3 points and a Merit to 1 point. - (o) Candidates may be awarded BDS with Honours if they achieve the following criteria; - a.
+Achieve 6 points in total across all Stage examinations (Stages 1-5) with at least ONE overall merit in BOTH the Academic and Clinical sections of Final (Stage 5) BDS.